 The only thing that tells you that you’re moving is that occasionally when you’re flying over the subsonic aeroplanes you can see all these 747s 20,000 feet below you almost appearing to go backwards, I mean you are going 800 miles an hour or thereabouts faster than they are.
 The aeroplane was an absolute delight to fly, it handled beautifully.
 And remember we are talking about an aeroplane that was being designed in the late 1950s – mid 1960s.
 I think it’s absolutely amazing and here we are, now in the 21st century, and it remains unique.

-Throughout the years, Concorde passengers have included many heads of state.
-Even Queen Elizabeth II and Pope John Paul II enjoyed her supersonic ways.
+Throughout the years, Concorde passengers have included many heads of state; even Queen Elizabeth II and Pope John Paul II enjoyed her supersonic ways.
 By now, you may have surmised that her mission wasn’t to transport the masses.
-That was true.
-For a trip on Concorde was out of their league.
-In the late 1990s, one passenger recalls paying $11,000 for a round-trip ticket between Paris and New York and quipped that it was worth every penny.
-Traveling on Concorde was first class—all the way!
+In the late 1990s, one passenger recalls paying $11,000 for a round-trip ticket between Paris and New York and quipped that “it was worth every penny.”
+You see, traveling on Concorde was first class-–all the way!

-For most, first class has a certain ring to it.
+For most, the phrase, first class, has a certain ring to it.
 After all, who among us would not prefer the comfort and luxury of first class as opposed to the ordinariness of life?
-In my half century of earthly living, I admit that while I’ve never been a formal member of a country club or some other swanky pay-as-you-go venue, I have frequented them on occasion— as an invited guest.
+In my multiple decades of earthly living, I admit that while having never been a formal member of a country club or some other swanky pay-as-you-go venue, I have frequented them on occasion— as an invited guest.
 Frankly, it’s not a bad way to go.
 But alas, life events have rendered that my only executive membership is the one I hold at Costco.
-At $110 per year, it is a bargain in comparison to that final Concorde airfare.
-For me, the bottom line is this: When boarding an airplane, staying at a hotel, or frequenting an eatery, economy (not first) class is my lot.
+At slightly greater than $100 per year, it is a bargain in comparison to that final Concorde airfare.
+For me, the bottom line is this: When boarding an airplane, staying at a hotel, or frequenting an eatery, economy class is my lot.

-But I wonder.
+But, I wonder.
 Even if it were possible, what would a first-class retirement entail?
-While it is true that saving is a virtue and that we should financially provide for likely future events (e.g., healthcare, bills, etc.), does living our lives mean that we should live every hour of our lives for an outcome such as retirement that might never come to be?
-For indeed, how many of us have personally seen even the best laid retirement plans evaporate in a single moment as a result of illness or death?
+While it is true that saving is a virtue and that we should strive to provide for likely future events (e.g., healthcare, bills, etc.), does living our lives mean that we should live every hour of our lives for an outcome such as retirement that might never come to be?
+For how many of us have personally seen even the best laid retirement plans evaporate in a single moment as a result of illness or death?

-Truly, it begs the question: What is the purpose of our lives?
+This entire conversation begs the question: What is the purpose of our lives?
 Is it to work incessantly and save relentlessly?
-Or is it to be—with our spouses, children, families, and friends—in the here and now?
-And even more importantly, to begin laying a foundation and future for our eternity that will hopefully be lived with God.
+Or, is it to be—with our spouses, children, families, and friends—in the here and now?
+And even more importantly, to begin laying a foundation and future for our eternity that, hopefully, will be lived with God.
 The Wisdom of Solomon (2:1) reminds us that “Short and sorrowful is our life, and there is no remedy when a life comes to its end, and no one has been known to return from Hades.”
-Likewise, Fr.
-Solanus Casey has told us that “the thing the world calls life is so short after all, and the hereafter so eternal, that nothing here ought to really disturb us.”
+Likewise, Blessed Solanus Casey has told us that “the thing the world calls life is so short after all, and the hereafter so eternal, that nothing here ought to really disturb us.”

 In light of all this, shouldn’t we begin our first-class future—today?